nick-murray/gee-global-intertidal-change-data-descriptor/README.md

 This data descriptor describes the Global Intertidal Change data products associated with the paper High-resolution mapping of losses and gains of Earth's tidal wetlands (2022) *Science*.
 The principal data product is a set of change maps, consisting of 6 raster bands split into single images for publication:

-* `"loss", 0-1` - integer representing loss (1).
+* `"loss", 0-1` - set to 1 for loss locations.
 * `"lossYear", 01:19, 3` - integer representing the end year of the time-step of analysis (e.g., 19 = 2017-2019).
 * `"lossType, 2,3,5` - integer representing intertidal ecosystem type: Tidal flat (2), Mangrove (3), Tidal marsh (5)).
-* `"gain", 0-1` - integer representing gain (1).
+* `"gain", 0-1` - set to 1 for gain locations.
 * `"gainYear",  01:19, 3`  - integer representing the end year of the time-step of analysis (e.g., 19 = 2017-2019).
 * `"gainType", 2,3,5` - integer representing intertidal ecosystem type: Tidal flat (2), Mangrove (3), Tidal marsh (5)).

-In addition, we provide two tidal wetland extent images:
+In addition, we provide two images that represent estimated tidal wetland extent:

-* `gic_s1_probability, 0-100` - integer which represents the agreement of random forest decision trees for the tidal wetland class in t1 of the analysis, 2001
+* `twprobabilityStart, 0-100` - integer which represents the agreement of random forest decision trees for the tidal wetland class in t1 of the analysis, 2001
-* `gic_s1_probability, 0-100` - integer which represents the agreement of random forest decision trees for the tidal wetland class in t7 of the analysis, 2019
+* `twprobabilityEnd, 0-100` - integer which represents the agreement of random forest decision trees for the tidal wetland class in t7 of the analysis, 2019

 A full description of the methods, validation, and limitations of the data produced by this software is available in the published paper.
 For project updates,  frequently asked questions, and Google Earth Engine code examples please refer to the [project website](https://www.globalintertidalchange.org/).